 Insomnias and parasomnias are just some of the many sleeping disorders recognized by medicine, and the categories are only widening.
-As every health copywriter will tell you sleep deprivation can cause severe damage to your mind and body since sleep is one of the most important health essentials.
+Sleep deprivation can cause severe damage to your mind and body since sleep is one of the most important health essentials.
 During sleep, your body recovers energy, your metabolism works best and your mind consolidates new information.
 Many experiments during the previous century which sought for consequences of sleep deprivation found such disturbing results that they had to be ethically banned from replicating.
 In today’s world, there are many causes of sleeping problems, but luckily new treatments are being developed, as well.

 You should always have your last meal at least half an hour before going to bed because this is approximately how long it takes your stomach to digest the food you ate and transfer it to the guts.
 If you eat late and go to sleep right away, you might encounter problems such as indigestion and bloating, which can cause fair discomfort and prevent you from falling asleep.
 Indigestion can cause chronic breathing problems as well.
 There is also sleep apnea, which can be caused by sudden weight gain.
 So, make sure you leave your body enough time to digest your meals.
 The best way is to exercise for about an hour before or after your meal.